weymouth/NumericalShipHydro/README.md

 # NumericalShipHydro
-Repository for the TU Delft course in Numerical Ship Hydro
+Repository for the TU Delft course in Numerical Ship Hydrodynamics
 ![Kelvin wave from a moving source](source-kelvin.png)

 Learning Objectives